-Back pain is a huge industry.
-If having an entire profession nearly entirely dedicated to treating one body part isn’t enough as evidence (chiropractors), take the $100 billion in spending that happens each year into consideration.
+Treatment for back pain is a $100 billion a year industry.
 More people are affected each year and the cost is rising.
 So isn’t it crazy to think that research has found the best way to treat back pain and that it’s largely ignored?
 Not a day goes by that I don’t encounter someone who was given the option of “surgery or bust” without any referral to Physical Therapy.
-There are 18 states with unrestricted access to physical therapy, meaning you do not need a referral; in these states patients can seek help without a referral (although your insurance company may require one).
+There are 18 states with unrestricted access to physical therapy, meaning you do not need a referral.
+In these states, patients can seek help without a referral (although your insurance company may require one).

-- Time: Check out this graphic from a study published by the Harvard business review.
+Time: Check out this graphic from a study published by the Harvard business review.
 It depicts the traditional approach to low back pain vs. going to physical therapy first.

 Physical Therapy can save you time, money, and get you back to life quickly.
 That being said, not all physical therapy is the same.
 Be sure to research your PT and make sure that you are getting good care.
 See our blog on how to choose the right PT.
 If you’d like to see if you would be a good fit for DPT give us a call or fill out our contact form.
 We help active people stay active every single day and would be thrilled to help you get back to your life.